3. Assessment of Taught Schemes

 Incoming and outgoing exchange students

-5. Where it is not possible for an incoming or outgoing exchange student to attend Semester One examinations at Aberystwyth, Faculty Pro Vice Chancellor (or their nominees) may approve alternative methods of assessment.
+5. Where it is not possible for an incoming or outgoing exchange student to attend Semester One examinations at Aberystwyth, Associate Deans (or their nominees) may approve alternative methods of assessment.
 These must be considered in the following order of priority, depending on their practicality and ensuring that all module Learning Outcomes have been met:

-6. Resits for modules undertaken as part of an Erasmus or Exchange programme will be arranged directly by the student’s home department and not by the Academic Registry.
+6. Resits for modules undertaken as part of an Erasmus or Exchange programme will be arranged directly by the student’s home department and not by the Academic Registry (Student Administration).

 Examination abroad for external candidates and students resitting in August

 7. A student who is resitting as an external candidate, or has resit examinations in August, may be permitted to sit these examinations away from the University at an approved overseas institution.
-Approval may be given to such requests provided that satisfactory arrangements can be made for the examination by the Academic Quality and Records Office.
+Approval may be given to such requests provided that satisfactory arrangements can be made for the examination by the Academic Registry (Student Administration).
 Students who take holidays abroad or vacation work elsewhere will not be eligible.

 8. Examinations being taken outside Aberystwyth must be taken at the same time as, or overlap with, the examination being held at Aberystwyth.
 If the time difference prevents this, students should make arrangements to return to Aberystwyth.
 For information, Aberystwyth University morning examinations commence at 9.30 am (UK time) and afternoon examinations at 2.00 pm (UK time).